The structure of polynomial growth for tree automata/transducers and MSO set queries: Conclusion

 \section{Conclusion}

-In this paper, we followed a direct thread: \begin{itemize} \item from effective characterizations for the growth rate of $\bbN$-weighted tree automata, \item to reparameterization of MSO set queries of polynomial growth, \item and then to dimension minimization for MSO set interpretations. \end{itemize} To demonstrate how the level of generality of these logical interpretations makes this third item widely applicable, we then used it to derive various results on the asymptotics of tree transducers.
-These applications sometimes required a bit of work, but no new difficult combinatorics; the only place where pumping arguments occur is \Cref{sec:ambiguity}.
+In this paper, we followed a direct thread: \begin{itemize} \item from effective characterizations for the growth rate of $\bbN$-weighted tree automata, \item to reparameterization of MSO set queries of polynomial growth, \item and then to dimension minimization for MSO set interpretations, \end{itemize} with the arguments for these last two items being of elementary character.
+In contrast, Bojańczyk's original proof~\cite{PolyregGrowth} of dimension minimization for string-to-string MSO interpretations is based on the factorisation forest theorem, and does not seem to lend itself to an extension to set interpretations.
+(But see~\cite{FinerReparam} for a recent variant of the reparameterisation theorem on strings whose proof appears to require factorisation forests for now.)

-What is more, even these arguments were of elementary character.
-In contrast, Bojańczyk's original proof~\cite{PolyregGrowth} of dimension minimization for string-to-string MSO interpretations is based on the factorisation forest theorem, and therefore does not lend itself to an extension to set interpretations.
+To demonstrate the wide applicability of our theorems on $\bbN$-weighted tree automata and MSO set interpretations, we then used them to derive various results on the asymptotics of tree transducers.
+These applications sometimes required a bit of work, but again, no new difficult combinatorics; the only place where pumping arguments occur is \Cref{sec:ambiguity}.